 Queensland Figaro and Punch Saturday 17th October 1885

 In the 1880s Brisbane was growing at a colossal rate.
 Between 1881 and 1891, the population surged from 37,000 to 88,000, an increase of 137%.
 There was a resulting continuing strong demand for residential land and the large blocks purchased back in initial land sales in the 1860s were gradually broken up.
+These were typically around 6 to 9 acres and some owners had adjacent blocks.

 Typical of this was the large block situated on Highgate Hill owned by Edmund Sheppard subdivided into 215 allotments.
 It occupied the land between Gladstone Road, Dornoch Terrace, Dauphin Terrace and the river including today’s Hazelwood, Brydon, Roseberry and Derby Streets.

 The house and estate are remembered through the naming of Hazelwood Street.
 Often street addresses retained the estate name for many years.
-Twenty years after this sale, for example, there are references to Hazelwood Estate, Highgate Hill.
+Twenty years after this sale, for example, there are still references to Hazelwood Estate, Highgate Hill.

 The break up and sale of large blocks in Highgate Hill continued for many years.
 For a further example, see the post in this blog Westbourne St. 1930s Architecture